Librarian’s dementia inspires bucket-list moonshot

 Their project’s title is THIS IS RED, which the Eldreds attribute to several sources:

-RED = Reading Every Day, a library essential
+RED = Reading Every Day, a life essential

 RED is the color of passion, including for books